Download the print version

 • any information held by the Register of Accredited Persons in relation to the accredited person that is specified as information that must be provided to a consumer when seeking or amending an authorisation

-• the period of time to which the CDR data relates (noting this period may extend back to 1 January 2017)[55]
+• the period of time to which the CDR data relates (noting this may be affected by the earliest holding day in the relevant sector)[61]

 • the types of CDR data that will be disclosed (the data holder must use the Data Language Standards to describe the CDR data)[56]